Darren Aronofsky's unrealized projects: Batman: Year One

 On September 21, 2000, Variety reported that Aronofsky had signed a deal with Warner Bros. to direct a fifth Batman film based on Frank Miller's acclaimed comic book Batman: Year One, with Miller attached to write the script, with Eric Watson attached to produce and with Aronofsky's frequent collaborator Matthew Libatique to work on it.
 The film was intended to be a reboot of the film series, after the failure of Batman & Robin in 1997, although Warner Bros. originally planned to release the film as a prequel of Tim Burton's Batman.
 Christian Bale, who later portrayed Batman in Christopher Nolan's The Dark Knight Trilogy was attached to star in the lead role.
 Gillian B. Loeb was supposed to be the main antagonist of the film, replacing Carmine Falcone as the head of Gotham City's mafia.
 Aronofsky also planned to film the movie in Ciudad Vieja, Montevideo, Uruguay.
 However, on June 30, 2002, Aronofsky and Miller finally left the project due to other commitments.
 A reboot of the Batman film series was finally released in 2005 as Batman Begins and directed by Christopher Nolan.

 Flicker

 On January 28, 2003, Aronofsky was reported to direct a film adaptation of Theodore Roszak's novel Flicker.
 Fight Club screenwriter Jim Uhls was attached to write the script.
 However, on February 15, 2006, Variety reported that Aronofsky left the project and moved to Universal Pictures.

+Cat's Cradle

+On May 14, 2003, an adaptation of the Kurt Vonnegut novel Cat's Cradle was in development at Leonardo DiCaprio's production shingle Appian Way Productions through the company's first-look deal at IEG.
+At this time, Aronofsky was attached to direct from a script being written by Richard Kelly.
+The project remained in development for the next year, when Kelly optimistically updated that had finished the adaptation and that he himself might direct it, with no mention of Aronofsky.

+Lone Wolf and Cub

+On May 21, 2003, it was reported that Paramount Pictures and Mutual Film Company had tapped Aronofsky to develop and direct a live action film version of the Japanese manga series Lone Wolf and Cub.
+The property was to be adapted as a Western.
+In 2009, Aronofsky revealed that the rights from Japan were never cleared, prohibiting the film from being made.